HeavyMedl/netstorage/docs/CLI.md

 npx netstorage rename <from> [to]
 ```

-- `from` – The current path of the file or directory to rename.
+`from` - The current path of the file or directory to rename.
-- `to` (optional) – The new path for the file or directory.
+`to` (optional) - The new path for the file or directory.
 If omitted, the filename will be inferred from the source.

 Options:

-- `-c, --cancel-after <ms>` – Abort the request after a timeout delay
+- `-c, --cancel-after <ms>` - Abort the request after a timeout delay
-- `-d, --dry-run` – Print the planned operation without executing
+- `-d, --dry-run` - Print the planned operation without executing
-- `-l, --log-level <level>` – Override the log level
+- `-l, --log-level <level>` - Override the log level
-- `-p, --pretty` – Pretty-print the JSON output
+- `-p, --pretty` - Pretty-print the JSON output
-- `-t, --timeout <ms>` – Set the request timeout in milliseconds
+- `-t, --timeout <ms>` - Set the request timeout in milliseconds
-- `-v, --verbose` – Enable verbose logging
+- `-v, --verbose` - Enable verbose logging

 Examples: